mioara mandea - research modeling

 Lithospheric magnetic field

-The field arising from magnetic materials in the Earth's crust varies on all spatial scales and is often referred to as the anomaly field.
-A knowledge of the crustal magnetic field is very valuable as a geophysical exploration tool for determining the local geology.
-Recent models are used to better characterize the crustal magnetic field, and some well-known magnetic anomalies.
+The magnetic field arising from magnetic materials in the Earth's crust is highly variable across spatial scales and is commonly referred to as the anomaly field.
+Understanding the crustal magnetic field is essential for geophysical exploration, as it can help identify local geological structures.

 External field, its variations and the space weather